robsoft/PlaygroundPanic/README.md

 - **Black screen/return to BASIC:** check that `_nextlib.bas` is loaded/merged before screens needing Next registers; verify `data/` path.
 - **No music:** emulator AY disabled or PT3 player not invoked on the relevant screen.
 - **Slowdowns:** reduce simultaneous sprites or expensive collision checks in `GameHelpers.bas`; precompute tables in `Helpers.bas`.

+## Acknowledgments

+The **ZX Spectrum Next** logo was created by the late **Rick Dickinson** and is used here with respect to the Spectrum Next project.
+Logo assets were obtained from the [official Spectrum Next website](https://www.specnext.com/spectrum-next-logo/) and converted to PNG format for inclusion in this repository.
+The logo is a trademark of the Spectrum Next team and is reproduced here solely for documentation and attribution purposes.

 ## Contributing